cisco-lockhart/cdo_public/bulk_ios_onboarding/README.md

 - each column represents a field: `name`, `host`, `port`, `username`, `password`, `enablePassword` respectively.
 - `enablePassword` field is optional and can be left blank
 - csv file should not include header row of column names
-- all values will be read in as strings, should not supply double or single quotes
+- all values will be read in as strings.
+No quotes are required.
+If a value contains a comma, you may supply double quotes surrounding the value.
+- see `devices.csv.sample` file as a reference example
 - important to note this script only supports bulk onboarding of IOS devices

 ## Step 3: Obtain Access Token